Fun and unusual things to do in San Francisco

-Here’s some cool and fun things to do in San Francisco
+Here’s some of the cool, unique and fun things to do in San Francisco

-Unlike visiting the popular San Francisco attractions like the zig zag road of Lombard street, the Golden Gate bridge or Fisherman’s Wharf, there are so many unusual and cool places to also explore around the city.
+Leave all the typical tourist attractions of the zig zag road of Lombard street, the Golden Gate bridge or Fisherman’s Wharf, there are so many new and interesting places to visit around the city now.
 Check out the best of these unique neighborhoods, attractions and one of a kind places in the city below.

 Visit the up and coming Little Saigon area in the Tendernob district